 What is Chicory?

-What is Chicory used for?Traditional/Ethnobotanical uses
+What is it used for?

 In cultivation, chicory roots are "forced" during the fall and winter to produce 2 types of leaves used as greens: Barbe de capucin and witloof (or French endive).
-The leaves of young plants are used as potherbs, in which case they are cooked like spinach.
+The leaves of young plants are used as potherbs, which are cooked like spinach.
 Leaves of older plants, when blanched, are used like celery.
-Chicory roots are boiled and eaten with butter.
-They also are roasted and used to add a bitter, mellow taste to coffee and tea or used as a substitute for coffee.
+Chicory roots are boiled and eaten with butter, and roasted roots are ground and brewed to add a bitter, mellow taste to coffee and tea or used as a substitute for coffee.
 In Indian texts, whole plant chicory is used as a heart, digestive, stomach, and liver tonic, as well as a diuretic and anti-inflammatory agent.
 Use of chicory for stomach problems and as an appetite stimulant is recognized by the German Commission E.

-What is the dosage of Chicory?
+What is the recommended dosage?

 Contraindications have not yet been identified.

 None well documented.